radical-cybertools/radical.entk/doc/examples/simulationanalysis/adaptive_simulation_analysis_loop.rst

 this example, we use the ``SimulationAnalysisLoop`` pattern in which the number of simulations changes every iteration.
 We discuss two examples,

-* 1) the analysis produces the number of simulations for the next iteration
+* analysis produces the number of simulations for the next iteration
-* 2) the analysis produces a bunch of output and a script is used to extract the number of simulations for the next iteration.
+* analysis produces a bunch of output and a script is used to extract the number of simulations for the next iteration.

 .. figure:: ../../images/simulation_analysis_pattern.*